Steve Walsh, President & Chief Executive Officer

 Walsh is a graduate of Wesleyan University, the New England School of Law, and the Harvard Kennedy School of Government.

-Christine A. Baratta, Vice President of Marketing and Communications
+Christine Baratta, Vice President of Communications and Marketing

 Christine Baratta serves as the Vice President of Communications and Marketing and oversees all member, media and public outreach efforts related to strategic and policy positions taken by the association.
 Prior to her arrival at MHA, Christine served as Senior Vice President of Communications and Marketing at Caritas Christi Health Care (CCHC), now Steward Health Care.